git-cola/git-cola/docs/git-cola.rst

 You should not need to set this variable for the built-in terminals cola knows about -- it will behave correctly without configuration.
-For example, when unconfigured, cola already knows that xfce4-terminal requires shell quoting.
+For example, when not configured, cola already knows that xfce4-terminal requires shell quoting.

 This configuration variable is for custom terminals outside of the builtin set.